EESTEC-LC-THESSALONIKI-IT/.github/profile/README.md

 # 🖥️ IT Annual Team 2026 - EESTEC LC Thessaloniki

-> Building the internal infrastructure that keeeps the LC running.
+> Building the internal infrastructure.

 ---